 6. Antibacterial Ointment

-Antibacterial ointment, such as Neosporin and Bacitracin, will help to prevent infection when dressing wounds.
+Antibacterial ointments, such as Neosporin and Bacitracin, will help to prevent infection when dressing wounds.
 These days, many experts are recommending Bacitracin over Neosporin.
 The main reason for this is that people can be allergic to Neosporin because of one of its additional ingredients, neomycin.

 7. Blister Treatment